Arizona Game & Fish Department Helping Wildlife That Go Moo

 State Habitat Partnership Committee Meeting, January 11, 2020

-I left my house very early on the Saturday morning of January 11 because it was a long drive across town to the Game & Fish Department’s building and I wanted to make sure I got to the state HPC’s funding meeting before its 9 a.m. start time.
+I left my house very early on the Saturday morning of January 11 because it was a long drive across town to the Game & Fish Department’s building and I wanted to make sure I got to the state HPC’s annual review meeting before its 9 a.m. start time.
 I was surprised when I got there a little before 8 a.m.
 I saw there were a lot of vehicles in the parking lot and people were going inside, so I decided to go in too, instead of waiting outside.

 In the lobby I encountered the Department’s Habitat Enhancement Coordinator.
 He said the meeting was about to start and guided me back through the building’s hallways to the meeting room.
 I was puzzled by the change in the meeting’s start time, so on the way back I asked him, “This is a public meeting, isn’t it?”